 “[Evan’s] music is so dope.” – Timothy Cranford, performer

 Evan O. Adams (b.
-1996) is some dude with a guitar who composes relentlessly rhythmic and unashamedly poly-stylistic music reminiscent of a jukebox falling down the stairs, full of who-gives-a-fuck absurdism and casual incorporation of pop and rock elements.
+1996) is some dude with a guitar who composes relentlessly rhythmic and unashamedly poly-stylistic music reminiscent of a jukebox falling down the stairs, absurdism and casual incorporation of pop and rock elements.
 With features in festivals such as Charlotte New Music Festival and performances from world-class artists such as loadbang and Beo String Quartet, his music finds a broken home in concert halls and dingy brewery warehouses alike.

 As the Artistic Director of new art collective Eclective, Evan has produced, directed, and composed for projects that heavily incorporate intermedia elements such as dance (Malleable Still), theatre (The Crucible), film (Malleable Still), and music (5 Lenses Recital).
 With recognitions such as winning 1st place in the University of North Texas’ Music Entrepreneurship Competition and being a finalist in UNT’s Media Arts Festival (with Malleable Still), the cohort of young artists are stylistically diverse, well-versed in multiple mediums, and poised to emerge onto the contemporary art scene.